Abbie Chatfield: Personal life

 Chatfield was in a brief relationship with former Channel [V] presenter Danny Clayton in 2020.
-In the following year, she began an open relationship with fellow reality television contestant Konrad Bien-Stephens after he appeared on The Bachelorette.
+In the following year, she began an open relationship with fellow reality television contestant, the late Konrad Bien-Stephen after he appeared on The Bachelorette.
 However, in September 2022, she confirmed that she and Konrad had separated.
 In June 2024, Chatfield confirmed her relationship with Adam Hyde, a member of Australian music duo Peking Duk who also performs under the name Keli Holiday.

-Chatfield is a sister to Jolie.

 Chatfield grew up in both the Gold Coast and Brisbane.
 She currently lives in Bondi, where she purchased an apartment in 2022.
 She also invested in a house in the Byron Bay hinterland where she resides part-time when she has a break from work commitments in Sydney.

-Chatfield has often spoken about her ADHD diagnosis.
+Chatfield has spoken publicly about having an ADHD diagnosis.

 In October 2025, Chatfield was ordered to pay about $109,000 in combined damages and legal fees to a former friend over an uncontested defamation lawsuit.
 The case arose from Chatfield angrily posting about Greens leader Adam Bandt's loss in the May federal election, and her former friend writing back that the loss was a positive event for Melbourne's Jewish community (in regard to the politician's stances).
-Chatfield posted in her stories that he was a genocide supporter, a cheerleader for murdering children and a "right wing troll", and accused him of extortion in a later filing that was introduced into her ultimately-losing defence.
+Chatfield posted in her stories that he was a genocide supporter, a cheerleader for murdering children and a "right-wing troll", and accused him of extortion in a later filing that was introduced into her ultimately-losing defence.